emilieschario/dbt-course/pre-course/pre_course.md

     - Auth Method: Username & Password
     - Username: Your Snowflake username
     - Password: Your Snowflake password
-    - Schema: dbt_(first initial)(last name), i.e. for Dylan Baker it would be dbt_dbaker
+    - Schema: dbt_(first initial)(last name), i.e. for Emilie Schario it would be dbt_eschario
     - Target: dev
     - Threads: 2
 8. Click 'Test'.
 If you the tests pass, click 'Continue'.
 If the tests fail, return to the prior two steps and make sure all the details are entered correctly.
 9. On the repository page, add a repository from 'Managed'.
 This will prompt dbt Cloud to create a git repository for you.
 10. Name the repository 'dbt_training_(firstinitial)(lastname)' and click 'Create'.
-For Dylan Baker, this would be 'dbt_training_dbaker'.
+For Emilie Schario, this would be 'dbt_training_eschario'.
 You should receive a success message on the page.
 Click 'Continue'.
 11. You'll be prompted to invite users.
 Click 'Skip & Complete' at the top of the page.

 ### 4. Initialize your dbt project

 After configuring the previous steps, you should be braught back to the main page.
 You should be prompted to 'Start Developing'.
 Click that button.
 If you do not see the button, click on the menu in the top left and select 'Develop'.
 Once you're brought to the IDE, it will take a second to set everything up.

 There will be a big green button in the top left corner that says 'initialize your project'.
 Click that button. dbt Cloud will then create a template dbt Project for you to start developing.

 To test that everything is set up properly, we're going to try building some dbt models.
 There are two example models in the project by default.

 Type in 'dbt run' in the bar at the bottom of your screen (if it isn't already there by default) and click enter.
 You should see two models, `my_first_dbt_model` and `my_second_dbt_model`, complete successfully.

 Congratulations!
 You've just run dbt for the first time in your new project.